foxglove/mcap/python/README.md

 ## About

-These are preliminary python bindings for the mcap file format.
+These are preliminary python bindings for the MCAP file format.

 ## Testing